UIC COVID-19 Guidance for Students

 Please review the CDC’s COVID-19 Vaccine Booster Shot to determine when you are eligible for a booster based on your initial vaccine.

 I am unvaccinated...

 Students who are not vaccinated and do not qualify for an exemption will not be able to participate in any on-campus classes, activities or events, including courses with required in-person components.

 All currently approved and available vaccines are safe and effective.
 We encourage you to get the COVID-19 vaccine to protect you and those around you from severe disease.

 To get vaccinated, you can find COVID-19 vaccination appointments or walk-in hours at a location near you by visiting vaccines.gov.

 You can also take advantage of free, convenient vaccination appointments that are available on campus.
 For more information about COVID-19 vaccination at UIC/UI Health or to make an appointment, visit vaccine.uihealth.care.
 If you have any questions about making a vaccine appointment, please email email@example.com.

 I am partially vaccinated...

-If you are partially vaccinated (you have not yet received your final dose or it has not been 14 days since your final dose), you may participate in on-campus activities if you have a scheduled final vaccine dose and vaccination completion is imminent; however, you must continue to participate in on-campus COVID-19 saliva testing at least weekly, complete the daily UIC Healthcheck COVID-19 Self Monitoring Survey, and wear a face mask indoors.
+If you are partially vaccinated (you have not yet received your final dose or it has not been 14 days since your final dose), you may participate in on-campus activities if you have a scheduled final vaccine dose and vaccination completion is imminent; however, you must continue to participate in on-campus COVID-19 saliva testing at least twice in a 7 day period, 48 hours or more apart, complete the daily UIC Healthcheck COVID-19 Self Monitoring Survey, and wear a face mask indoors.
 You may update your vaccination status through UIC Healthcheck after your final vaccine dose.